Domain Events

 // When raising events, add metadata using fluent API

-var @event = new OrderCreated(aggregateId, version, orderId, customerId, amount, items)
+var @event = new OrderCreated(orderId, customerId, amount, items)

 .WithMetadata("UserId", currentUserId)